Sometimes you just

 - Chocolate Zucchini Muffins have a sneak ingredient (avocado!) that fools even the pickiest of eaters.

-Today I want sweatpants and classic, unfussed-with, decadently fudgy chocolate muffins.
+Therefore, today we’re making classic, unfussed-with, decadently fudgy chocolate muffins.

 How to Make Chocolate Muffins